-The Fargo Police Department has three dogs assigned to its K-9 unit.The use of police canines helps keep officers out of danger and can even reduce the chance of serious injury to suspects in certain situations.
+The Fargo Police Department has four dogs assigned to its K-9 unit.The use of police canines helps keep officers out of danger and can even reduce the chance of serious injury to suspects in certain situations.
 Sometimes offenders try to hide from officers in places where a dog is much more efficient in finding them.
 Some of these offenders are very dangerous and may be armed.
 The use of the dogs helps reduce the danger for officers during apprehension efforts.
 The dogs may also allow officers to avoid using higher levels of force, including deadly force, to take offenders into custody.

 In the community

 In addition to law enforcement duties, the K-9 units are very popular at public events, such as the Fargo Police Community Picnic, Boy Scout meetings, Neighborhood Block Parties and many other events.
 Introducing the police K-9s to the public is a great way to develop rapport, especially with children.
 In our growing city, the need for K-9 officers and their partners will only continue to increase.
 If you would like the K-9 officer to attend an event, contact Sgt.
 George Vinson at (701) 476-4092 or email@example.com.

 Fargo's K-9 units are increasingly valuable in the battle against drug use.
 They are particularly helpful in locating easily concealed drugs, such as methanphetamine.
 Besides assisting narcotics officers, the K-9 units are very effective in searching vehicles and schools, tracking suspects and performing a variety of other tasks.